shivama205/DocBrain-UI/README.md

 - **📄 Document Management**: Upload, process, and organize documents within knowledge bases
 - **👥 Role-Based Access Control**: Manage user permissions with Owner, Admin, and User roles
 - **🔄 Knowledge Base Sharing**: Easily share knowledge bases with other users in your organization
+- **🧠 Intelligent Query Routing**: Automatic routing of questions to the appropriate data source
+- **❓ Advanced Question Handling**: Support for complex questions with optimized processing
 - **💬 Conversational Interface**: Chat with your documents using a natural language interface
 - **🔍 Source Attribution**: View the exact sources used to generate responses
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile devices